Consensys/ethereum-developer-tools-list/EcosystemResources.md

 * [eth-wallet-light](https://github.com/NoahZinsmeister/eth-wallet-light) - Lightweight JS Wallet optimized for mobile
 * [Metamask](https://play.google.com/apps/testing/io.metamask) - Mobile Ether wallet with ERC tokens support **beta**
 * [WiniWallet](https://www.winiwallet.io/) - Wallet for DAI stablecoin with multiple DeFi investment
+* [FreeWallet](https://freewallet.org/eth-wallet) - The best wallet to buy, store, send and receive Ethereum.
+The Ethereum Wallet by Freewallet is available on iOS, Android and the web.
+* [UnstopableWallet](https://unstoppable.money/) - Unstoppable Wallet is an open-source, non-custodial storage solution known for its intuitive design and frictionless user experience.
+* [Numio](https://www.numio.one/) - Numio is a non-custodial, Layer 2 Ethereum wallet, powered by zkRollups for fast and cheap ERC-20 transactions and token swaps.
+* [Rainbow](https://rainbow.me/) - A better home for your Ethereum assets.

 #### Hardware Wallets
 * [Trezor](https://trezor.io) - The original hardware wallet